Bank Charges Journal Entry does not have any unusual accounting treatment.

 In the Books of Account Holder,

-(All the Fees or Charges by Bank to its Account Holders are debited to one GL – Bank Charges A/c.
+All the Fees or Charges by the Bank to its Account Holders are debited to one GL – Bank Charges A/c.
 However, it’s not a hard and fast rule that all bank charges need to be recorded in only one GL.
-So, Entities can record this kind of transaction in multiple GLs such as Cash Handling Charges GL, Overdraft Fees GL etc. The primary reason for recording at multiple GLs is to track the expenses separately.)
+So, Entities can record this kind of transaction in multiple GLs such as Cash Handling Charges GL, Maintenance Charges GL, Overdraft Fees GL, etc.

 Read also: Concurrent Audit of Banks Guide

-Understanding the Bank Charges Journal Entry in the books of Account Holder
+Understanding the Bank Charges Journal Entry in the Books of Account Holder

 Cash Handling Charges:

 Each bank has a different policy for the service charges.
-So, Cash handling charges are the charges levied by bank for providing cash deposit services to the account holder.
+So, Cash handling charges are the charges levied by a bank for providing cash deposit services to the account holder.

 Why are Cash handling charges levied?

-All these increased charges are to encourage online transactions as part of digital transformation growth.
+These charges help borrowing institutions recover the costs of administrative, security, and manual efforts.
+Further, all these increased charges are to encourage online transactions as part of digital transformation growth.

 When are these Cash handling Charges levied?